saimanish2002/options-strat-payoff/README.md

 Hey there, welcome to the app!
 Below you will find the walkthrough of the app's functions below along with some tips for users.

-### 🌟 IF YOU FIND THE WEB APP USEFUL, PLEASE CONNECT WITH ME !
+## 📧 IF YOU FIND THE WEB-APP USEFUL, PLEASE CONNECT WITH ME !

 Linkedin URL: https://www.linkedin.com/in/saimanish-prabhakar-3074351a0/